PurdueCS190-FALL2014/lab6/README.md

 Now your CS 180 lab TA tells you that you need to add in support for printing and navigating to cousins.
 This is a serious new feature that could break things!
 I'm glad we already have our code saved in a working state!

-Add the following method to `Person.java`:
+Add the following method to `FamilyExplorer.java`:

     /** Get cousins */
     private Group getCousins() {